-The budget that is submitted should include only funding requested for the BHBH Program, not other funding sources or programs for which the BHBH Program is serving as match.
+The budget that is submitted should include only funding requested for the BHBH Program, not funding from other sources or programs for which the BHBH Program is serving as match.
 If an applicant wishes to include information on alternative funding sources, they may include such information in the budget narrative.